“What tyre pressures should I run?” Always a hot topic of discussion among racing drivers and enthusiasts.

 The operating hot pressure is your target.
 Immediately you come in from your first run of the day and your tyres are up to temperature, you will bleed the tyre pressure down to your target.
 As the day progresses you may be building up more pressure again due to ambient temperature increase, and heat from your brakes generated in longer runs.
 So you will adjust pressure accordingly.

-The bottom line is that maintaining your target hot pressure for the major part of your race, whether it is a ten lap circuit race, or a short run in autocross - this is the number one priority.
-This applies under any track conditions, wet or dry.
+Here's the bottom line.
+Maintaining your target hot pressure for the major part of your race, whether it is a ten lap circuit race, or a short run in autocross - this is the number one priority.
+It applies under any track conditions, wet or dry.

 In racing, the grip of the tyre depends on the vertical load, or weight on that tyre.